weswinder/agent/examples/chat-streaming/README.md

 ```

 See [ChatStreaming.tsx](./src/ChatStreaming.tsx) for an example.
+You can configure the initial characters per second.
+It will adapt over time to
+match the average speed of the text coming in.

 ### Optimistic updates for sending messages

-The `optimisticallySendMessage` function is a simple function that
+The `optimisticallySendMessage` function is a helper function for sending a
-optimistically shows a message in the message list until the mutation has
+message, so you can optimistically show a message in the message list until the
-completed on the server.
+mutation has completed on the server.

 Pass in the query that you're using to list messages, and it will insert the
 ephemeral message at the top of the list.